Skip to main content

 • “A bit grindy sometimes.”

-• “It's a nuisance at the beginning; however, it grows increasingly tedious as the game progresses, compounding the fact that you need to do this when your squad gets wiped.
+• “It's a nuisance at the beginning; however, it grows increasingly tedious as the game progresses, especially when you need to grind after your squad gets wiped.
 It is definitely not a fun aspect of the game.”

-• “No, the main method of ramping it up they actually use is spamming you with small-scale scenarios and shootouts, which quickly become tedious and annoying, souring the entire experience and making the game feel more like a chore of pause, click, pause, click, pause, click over and over again until the day finishes with no time to actually care about any of it.”
+• “No, the main method of ramping up difficulty they actually use is spamming you with small-scale scenarios and shootouts, which quickly become tedious and annoying, souring the entire experience and making the game feel like a chore of pause-click over and over again until the day finishes with no time to actually care about any of it.”

 • optimization